-A vintage, mid century modern single door by American artist Edgar Britton, with eight small windows of varying, quadrilateral shapes.
-The wide door surround is carved with a sun, two birds, leaves, fish, the moon and a star, Zonta Chapel, a horse and turtle.
+A vintage, mid century modern single door by American artist Edgar Britton.
+This Chapel wooden front door has eight small windows of varying, quadrilateral shapes all flanking a tree center.
+Each window is made up of various shades of blue and green stained glass.
+The wide door frame is carved with a sun, two birds, prairie grass, fish, the moon and a star, Zonta Chapel, a horse and turtle.
 The surround retains the original black and grey baseboard.
-The handle is carved is a Z-shape.
+The door handle is carved is a Z-shape.

 Carved monogram (lower right): EB.

 Zonta Chapel, University Hospital (Denver, Colorado, 1962-2007).

 Door: Width 38 Depth 1.75 Height 84.25 inches